 Melitzanosalata is typically served as an appetizer for dipping bread and vegetables.
 You can also use it as a spread on a sandwich.

-Summary: Melitzanosalata is a popular dip made from roasted eggplants.
+Melitzanosalata is a popular dip made from roasted eggplants.
 It’s a good source of fiber and antioxidants.

 Tzatziki is another popular dip and spread used in Greek cooking.
-While it’s very creamy, it’s pretty low in calories, with about 35 calories in two tablespoons of tzatziki sauce.
+While it’s very creamy, it’s pretty low in calories, with about 35 calories in 2 tablespoons.

-Tzatziki is made with Greek yogurt, cucumbers and olive oil.
+Tzatziki is made with Greek yogurt, cucumbers, and olive oil.

 Greek yogurt is creamier and thicker than regular yogurt.
 This is because the yogurt has been strained to remove the liquid whey.
 Historically, Greeks strained the yogurt to reduce its water content and prevent spoilage.

-But straining Greek yogurt also reduces its lactose content and makes it higher in protein.
+Straining Greek yogurt also reduces its lactose content and makes it higher in protein.
 Just 3.5 ounces (100 grams) provide 10 grams of protein (

-Summary: Tzatziki is a popular dip made from cucumbers and Greek yogurt.
+Tzatziki is a popular dip made from cucumbers and Greek yogurt.
 It’s high in protein and low in calories.

-Dolmades are stuffed grapes leaves that can be served as an appetizer or main dish.
+Dolmades are stuffed grape leaves that can be served as an appetizer or main dish.